Workshop: Creating Inclusive Cartographies with OpenStreetMap

 Are you interested in maps and in how underrepresented demographics are represented?
 Have you ever considered that maps are not inclusive enough and might not be working for everyone (and maybe for you)?
 This is your opportunity to design and build alternative maps based on equity principles that serve your needs.

-In this workshop, you will learn how to create maps that address particular needs of underrepresented minorities using data that is available in OpenStreetMap (albeit not always displayed or even ‘hidden’) in innovative ways.
-You will work as part of a group to decide what types of data from OpenStreetMap you would like to see on a map, and how would you want it to be represented.
-Finally, you will be designing a cartographic style to address a particular need of your choice.
+In this workshop series, you will learn how to create maps that address particular needs of underrepresented minorities using data that is available in OpenStreetMap (albeit not always displayed or even ‘hidden’) in innovative ways.
+We have prepared two consecutive, independent sets of workshops:

-- Theoretical understanding of the relationship between maps and the politics of representation.
+- Theoretical and critical understanding of the relationship between maps and the politics of representation.

 Participant Information Leaflet